Summer Ideas Exchange

 From cost savings to compliance, Patrick unpacks why every provider needs a forward-thinking energy strategy.
 Learn how smart planning and new technologies can unlock sustainable, healthy, and financially viable homes for the future.

 Retrofit success depends on more than just the tech.
-Professor Brown introduces a tenant-focused toolkit that emphasises trust and engagement as keys to achieving net-zero goals.
+Dr McMamley introduces a tenant-focused toolkit that emphasises trust and engagement as keys to achieving net-zero goals.
 Discover how this relational approach is already changing outcomes across the sector.

 Join us at the end of the day for informal drinks and conversation.
 Connect with peers, reflect on the sessions, and explore future collaborations.